mrocklin/blog/_posts/work/2018-08-28-dataframe-performance-high-level.md

 This question doesn't quite make sense... *yet*.

 Arrow is not a replacement for Pandas.
-Arrow is a way to move data around between different systems and different file formats.
-Arrow does not do computation today.
-If you use Pandas or Spark or Dask you might be using Arrow without even knowing it.
+Today Arrow is useful to people building *systems* and not to analysts directly like Pandas.
+Arrow is used to move data between different computational systems and file formats.
+Arrow does not do computation today, but is commonly used as a component in other libraries that do do computation.
+For example, if you use Pandas or Spark or Dask today you may be using Arrow without knowing it.
 Today Arrow is more useful for other libraries than it is to end-users.

 However, this is likely to change in the future.
 Arrow developers plan to write computational code around Arrow that we would expect to be faster than